 This law will leave countless women and girls without safe routes into the UK – leaving them at risk of violence at the hands of smugglers, traffickers and others who may abuse and exploit them.
 By making it harder to claim international protection, more women will face being locked up in immigration detention where they are vulnerable to abuse, harm and being returned to countries where they are not safe from violence.

-The government’s ‘hostile environment’ already stops migrants from accessing public services and puts them at risk of immigration enforcement.
-This leaves thousands of women more afraid of the police than their perpetrator and trapped in abusive situations.
+The government’s ‘hostile environment’ already stops migrant survivors from accessing public services and puts them at risk of immigration enforcement when they seek help.
+This leaves thousands of women more afraid of the police than their perpetrators, and trapped in abusive situations.
+We joined over 50 women’s organisations resisting this devastating law and will continue to resist its implementation.